What Is Cloud Hosting?

 As such, it is the go-to solution for large-scale projects like enterprise websites, eCommerce stores, online marketplaces, and search engines.

-If cloud web hosting sounds like the right solution for you, Hostinger offers three plans ranging from $9.99/month to $69.99/month.
-With CloudLinux technology, a 99.9% uptime guarantee, Cloudflare integration to enable CDN, and global data centers, your site will be up and running at all times.
+If cloud web hosting sounds like the right solution for you, Hostinger offers three plans ranging from £7.99/month to £69.99/month.
+With CloudLinux technology, a 99.9% uptime guarantee and global data centers, your site will be up and running at all times.
+You may also want to visit Hostinger coupons page to check if there are any cloud hosting discounts available at the moment of purchase.